Requirements

 Working with the residence permit

-It says on the back of the residence permit whether the child is allowed to work.
-Whether the child is allowed to work depends on your work rights:
+It is stated on the back of your foster child’s residence document whether the child is allowed to work.
+This depends also on your employment rights.

-• Are you Dutch?
-Then your child’s residence permit says ‘Free to work.
-Work permit not required (in Dutch: Arbeid vrij toegestaan.
+On the back of your foster child’s residence permit it is stated: ‘free to work, work permit not required’ (in Dutch: arbeid vrij toegestaan.
 TWV niet vereist).
-TWV stands for tewerkstellingsvergunning which means work permit in Dutch.
+The abbreviation TWV stands for tewerkstellingsvergunning, which means work permit in Dutch.

-• You have a work permit for study.
-Your child is not allowed to work.
-Your child’s residence document reads in Dutch Arbeid niet toegestaan.
-(Work not permitted.)
+- You have a residence permit for study.
+Your foster child is not allowed to work.

 Not every child is allowed to work